Bradwell on the map

 The 2025 Index of Multiple Deprivation places Bradwell in the mid-range nationally.
 Employment and income levels are close to the England average, with a mix of opportunities across sectors.
 Overall living conditions are comparable to similar areas across the country.

 Reported crime in Bradwell falls below the national average, suggesting a comparatively safe environment.
 Violence & sexual offences tops the list of recorded incidents, but figures are low overall.
-Residents and visitors alike tend to find this a quiet and reassuring village.
+Residents and visitors alike tend to find this a quiet and reassuring small town.

 Crime figures depend on reporting by individual police forces and may not reflect the full picture in all areas.